 In Victoria almost every form of water scheme is in operation.
 In New South Wales major emphasis at present is on irrigation and stock development in the dry areas along the Murray and Murrumbidgee Rivers, though a substantial scheme of intensive irrigation is being conducted in the Murrumbidgee Irrigation Area.
-In Queensland, up to the present, the predominant emphasis has fallen on water (mainly underground sources) for stock, and the development of small irrigation schemes in sub-humid and humid areas, especially to stabilise sugar production.
+In Queensland, up to the present, the predominant emphasis has fallen on water (mainly underground sources) for stock, and the development of small irrigation schemes in sub-humid and humid areas, principally to stabilise production of such crops as tobacco, sugar, cotton and pastures.
 Apart from regular irrigation practices along the Murray River, South Australian authorities are vitally concerned with reticulated supplies for rural areas and towns.
 Western Australia has developed unique rock catchments and piped supplies for agricultural areas and towns in dry districts.
 Tasmanian interest relates almost exclusively to hydro-electric generation.
-The Northern Territory is concerned primarily with stock supplies and the safeguarding of long stock routes.
+The Northern Territory is concerned primarily with water supplies for population centres and mining and pastoral industries.